 1. Know your speech writing goal.

-Before you start writing your speech, it’s important to understand what the audience expects and the desired outcome of the presentation.
-If you are in a crisis situation, this could mean conveying empathy and instilling confidence in the leadership of your organization.
+Before you start writing your speech, understand both what the audience expects and the desired outcome of the presentation.
+If you are in a crisis situation, this could mean conveying empathy and instilling confidence in your organization’s leadership.
 If you are presenting to a professional organization, you should provide expertise and key takeaways.
 As you prepare your speech, keep this goal in mind.

 2. Identify your audience.